RichBurman/Project_2_Football_Quiz/README.md

 <img src="./assets/images/README/completed_quiz_full.png" width="600" height="500" alt="Image Completed Quiz Page">

 ### Message box
-- Once all 10 questions have been answered by the user and a message and button appears at the bottom of the quiz.
+- Once all 10 questions have been answered by the user a message to advise of the end of the quiz is displayed and a 'replay the quiz' button appears at the bottom of the page.
-- Using the username the user entered at the start of the quiz, it says 'Hello' to the user.
-It informs the user that the quiz has been completed and advises to click the button to replay the quiz.
-This returns the user to the start website to try the quiz again.
+- Displaying the username entered at the start of the quiz, this says 'Hello' followed by the username to provide a personalised experience for the user.
+This also informs the user that the quiz has been completed and advises to click the button to replay the quiz.
+This returns the user to the start of the website to try the quiz again.

 <img src="./assets/images/README/completed_quiz.png" width="600" height="200" alt="Image Completed Quiz Message">

 ## Possible Future Features to Implement